oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 ## Introduction: Oracle Blockchain App Builder

 Blockchain App Builder is a tool set that assists Oracle Blockchain Platform users with rapid development, testing, debugging, and deployment of chaincode on Oracle Blockchain Platform networks.
 Blockchain App Builder is accessible through Visual Studio Code as an extension and through a lightweight command line interface.
+Blockchain App Builder to manage the complete life cycle of a token.
+Developers can tokenize existing assets and automatically generate token classes and methods to use for token lifecycle management.

+## About OBP Tokenization

+1. Tokenization is a process where physical or digital assets are represented by tokens, which can be transferred, tracked, and stored on a blockchain.
+By representing assets as tokens, you can use the blockchain ledger to establish the state and ownership of an asset and use standard blockchain platform functions to transfer ownership of an asset.

+2. You can use the Blockchain App Builder Extension to manage the complete life cycle of a token.
+You can tokenize existing assets and automatically generate token classes and methods to use for token lifecycle management.

+3. This lab incorporates tokenization, enabling our car marketplace administrator to initialize, mint, and transfer fungible, fractional tokens to and from john_dealer1 and sam_dealer2.

+4. The tokenization feature uses an account/balance model to represent tokenized assets as balances in accounts, john_dealer1 and sam_dealer2.
+The balance of their accounts is tracked globally, to ensure that transaction amounts are valid when buying/selling cars.
+The on-hold balance and transaction history are also tracked.

+5. Feel free to learn more about [Tokenization support with OBP](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/tokenization-support.html).

 *Estimated Lab Time: 25 minutes*